-Professor Diana Henderson will host theater maker and artistic director Karin Coonrod at MIT to develop text-based theatrical works.
-Henderson collaborated with Coonrod’s theater company Compagnia de’ Colombari for the international production of The Merchant of Venice in the Venetian Ghetto.
-At MIT, Coonrod will focus on crossing boundaries between the arts and humanities and working with old and new technologies and texts such as the Anglo-Saxon companion manuscript to Beowolf, known as Judith.
+Professor Diana Henderson hosts theater maker and artistic director Karin Coonrod at MIT to develop text-based theatrical works.
+Henderson collaborated with Coonrod’s theater company Compagnia de’ Colombari for an international production of The Merchant of Venice in the Venetian Ghetto.
+At MIT, Coonrod will focus on crossing boundaries between the arts and humanities and working with old and new technologies and texts such as the Anglo-Saxon companion manuscript to Beowulf, known as Judith.

 Karin Coonrod is a theater maker whose work has been seen and heard across the country and around the world.
 Born in Chicago with first memories in Noli, Italy, Coonrod studied English at Gordon College in Massachusetts and Theater Directing at Columbia University, where her mentor was Liviu Ciulei.

-Coonrod is known for her Shakespeare productions including her epic Henry VI (1996) and surprising Love’s Labor’s Lost (2011) both at The Public Theater, where she was Artist-in-Residence 1995-96; King John (2000), Julius Caesar (2003) and Coriolanus (2005) with Theatre for a New Audience; Othello at Hartford Stage (2005) and, more recently, Tempest at La Mama Experimental Theater (2014) and The Merchant of Venice staged on the stones of the Venice Ghetto to honor the 500th anniversary of the founding of the Ghetto in conjunction with the 400th anniversary of Shakespeare’s death.
+Known for her Shakespeare productions including an epic Henry VI (1996) and surprising Love’s Labor’s Lost (2011), both at The Public Theater, Coonrod was Artist-in-Residence there from 1995-96.
+Others include King John (2000), Julius Caesar (2003), and Coriolanus (2005) with Theatre for a New Audience, and Othello at Hartford Stage (2005).
+More recently, Coonrod produced The Tempest at La Mama Experimental Theater (2014) and The Merchant of Venice, which was staged on the stones of the Venice Ghetto to honor the 500th anniversary of the founding of the Ghetto in conjunction with the 400th anniversary of Shakespeare’s death.
 The Merchant of Venice has been on tour in North America since 2016.

-Her own work includes texts&beheadings/ElizabethR, drawn from the speeches, prayers, poems and letters of Elizabeth I at The Folger Theatre in Washington, DC and at BAM/Next Wave Festival (2015) and is currently developing Judith, a chamber opera sung and spoken in Anglo-Saxon and modern English rooted in Anglo-Saxon.
+Coonrod’s own work includes texts&beheadings/ElizabethR, drawn from the speeches, prayers, poems and letters of Elizabeth I at The Folger Theatre in Washington, DC and at BAM/Next Wave Festival (2015), and is currently developing Judith, a chamber opera sung and spoken in Anglo-Saxon and modern English rooted in Anglo-Saxon.

 More about the artist: Karin Coonrod